Don’t let energy slip through the cracks

 Rebates and qualifications

 |Equipment purchases and services||Electrically heated customer rebate||Electrically cooled customer rebate|

 Trade ally rebates are available, click here for details.

 Ensure the home qualifies:

-- Must be an existing home, not new construction.
+- Must be an existing single family home.

 Requirements for both duct sealing (stand alone) and duct sealing and duct insulation:

 - Home must have a ducted electric heating system, heat pump or gas furnace with central air conditioning serving 80% of the homes conditioned floor area.